waydroid/waydroid/README.md

 The Android system inside the container has direct access to any needed hardware.

-The Android runtime environment ships with a minimal customized Android system image based on the [LineageOS](https://lineageos.org/).
-The used image is currently based on Android 10
+The Android runtime environment ships with a minimal customized Android system image based on [LineageOS](https://lineageos.org/).
+The image is currently based on Android 10.

 ## Documentation